 Why Speed Matters?

-A slow website means users will potentially leave before you even had a chance.
-So, in a short time, you need to convince the user to stay on your website.
-Moreover, slower websites are penalized by Google, Bing and other search engines.
-This pushes the slower websites down in the search results.
-Hence resulting in less traffic on slower websites.
+A slow website means users will likely leave before checking out what’s inside.
+You need to persuade the user to stay on your website.
+Moreover, slower websites are penalized by Google, Bing, and other search engines; they push the slower websites down in the search results.
+They are hence resulting in less traffic on slower websites.

-How to check the speed of your WordPress Site?
+How to verify the speed of your WordPress Site?

 Most of the WordPress users have this thinking that their website is running fine.
-It doesn’t feel slow on their computer but that’s a very big mistake.
-It is because we regularly visit our own website and caches are automatically prefetched by the browsers like Chrome which results in instant loading of your site.
-But, Don’t think it’s the same in the case of a normal user, they might have a totally opposite experience.
+It doesn’t feel slow on their computer, but that’s not the case.
+We regularly visit our website, and caches are automatically prefetched by browsers like Chrome, which results in instant loading of your site.
+Don’t think it’s the same in the case of a regular user.
+They might have the opposite experience.

-The IsItWP’s WordPress speed test is a free online tool which can help you to check the speed of your website and is very easy to use.
+IsItWP’s WordPress speed test is a free online tool and easy to use.
+It can help you check your website’s speed.

-By this time, you must be wondering about what’s the reason behind this slow down of your website and How should I Speed Up WordPress!
+By this time, you must be wondering why this slows down your website and How should I Speed Up WordPress!

-The main causes of slowing down of your website are as follows:
+The leading causes of slowing down of your website are as follows:

-- Web Hosting – If your web hosting server is not properly configured it causes a slow down to your website speed.
+- Web Hosting – If your web hosting server is not properly configured, it slows down your website speed.

-- WordPress Configuration – Overloading of the server can be caused by not serving cache pages which can slow down your site or worse, can Crash it completely.
+- WordPress Configuration – Overloading the server can be caused by not serving cache pages that can slow down your site or crash it completely.

 - Bad Plugins – Poorly coded plugins can cause a significant slow down of your website.

-Now we will talk about 9 ways by which you can speed up your WordPress site.
-Let’s get started!
+Let’s move on to the nine ways by which you can speed up your WordPress site!

 Choosing a Good WordPress Hosting service

-It is very important to choose a good host as WordPress hosting service plays a crucial role in website performance.
-A shared host might provide unlimited page views but it slow site speed and regular downtime during high traffic periods.
-While a managed WordPress hosting service like Siteground, Bluehost, etc gives you the most optimized server configurations to run WordPress, In addition to that, automatic backups, updates, and other advanced security configurations are offered by the managed WordPress hosting service to secure your website.
+It is imperative to choose a good host as WordPress hosting service plays a crucial role in website performance.
+A shared host might provide unlimited page views, but it slow site speed and regular downtime during high traffic periods.
+While a managed WordPress hosting service like Siteground, Bluehost, etc., gives you the most optimized server configurations to run WordPress, In addition to that, automatic backups, updates, and other advanced security configurations are offered by the managed WordPress hosting service to secure your website.

 So, we recommend you to use WP Engine managed WordPress hosting.

-Using this can make your sites run amazingly fast, never have downtime and also, the back-end is very easy to use.
-Moreover, their customer support is top class, when it comes to hosting which is a must.
+Using this can make your sites run amazingly fast, never have downtime, and the back-end is very easy to use.
+Moreover, their customer support is top class when it comes to hosting, which is a must.

 Installing a WordPress Caching Plugin

-WordPress Caching plugins are very useful, as they drastically improve page loads time, and are very easy to use.
-As the WordPress pages are “dynamic” and to build these pages is a really long process, the WordPress runs a process to find the required information and put it all together ending up displaying it to the user.
+WordPress Caching plugins are handy, as they drastically improve page loads time and are very easy to use.
+As the WordPress pages are “dynamic,” and to build these pages is a long process, WordPress runs a method to find the required information and put it all together, ending up displaying it to the user.
 It results in slowing down of your website when multiple users open it at once.
-But using cache plugins can eliminate this process as copies are created after the first load and then it served that cached version to every user.
-This process is illustrated in the diagram below:
+But using cache plugins can eliminate this process as copies are created after the first load, and then it served that cached version to every user.
+Look at the process in the figure below:

 There are various cache plugins you can use like W3 Total Cache, WP Rocket (premium), WP Super Cache, etc. and Many WordPress hosting companies offer caching solutions like Bluehost and SiteGround.

-If you had uploaded the Image having a larger resolution then there’s a possibility that your site gets slower.
-Moreover, the larger the Image more it will hit your site’s memory limit.
-There’s a free plugin WP-SmushIt which will compress all of your images automatically, as you are uploading them.
+If you had uploaded the Image having a larger resolution, then there’s a possibility that your site gets slower.
+Moreover, the larger the Image more, it will hit your site’s memory limit.
+WP-SmushIt can compress all of your images automatically while uploading.